 : There is an old folk tale that the two chapels, St Martha’s and St Catherine’s, were built by two giant sisters to expiate some sin.
-But having only one hammer between them they tossed it from one to the other across the two-mile gap of the river valley until the chapels were built.
+But having only one hammer between them, they tossed it from one to the other across the river valley’s two-mile gap until the chapels were built.
 A strange similarity to the belief of some new-agers that these lines are paths of some power.

 The Pilgrim’s Way, although the name is largely a romantic Victorian invention, is certainly a collection of ancient trackways that may have been used since prehistory and by pilgrims travelling between the great cathedrals of south-east England and it has been suggested that it is the old route from the Straits of Dover to Stonehenge.
 The chalk downs provide a high and dry trackway and It is thought that after the inauguration of the shrine to Thomas a Becket in Canterbury Cathedral pilgrims used the existing terrace way along the south edge of the downs.
 In the east the trackway passes over the hill at St Martha’s Chapel, passes over a ridge known as The Chantries and descends into the valley of the River Wey.
 At the river there was a ferry which operated in living memory at the foot of St Catherine’s Hill but has been replaced by a modern footbridge.
 At this point there is a Mesolithic site where a rare assemblage of nearly 3400 worked flints of generally excellent quality has been collected, now in possession of the British Museum.

 At my visit in August I spotted an excellent little flint blade.
 The edge of this was evidently recently exposed in undisturbed sand only a few yards from the chapel suggesting that the Mesolithic site extended from the river bank up the hill to the chapel site.